StefanHadzhiev/DotBet/README.md

 # 🎮 Welcome to DotBet!

 This repository involves a fun console game written in ASP.Net Core.

-On startup, the application provides the user with a list of available commands:
+---

+### 🎯 Key Features
+- Feature 1: Deposit Amount - Updates the player balance to the provided value.
+- Feature 2: Withdraw Amount - Subtracts the provided amount from the player's balance if balance is enough.
+- Feature 3: Bet Amount - Bets the provided amount if it is within the configured ranges and within the player's balance.

 ---